Dictionary » Negative Words » Shadow – Meaning, Definition, Synonyms and Antonyms

 1. Is a shadow always visible?

-No, a shadow is only visible when there is a light source and an object blocking it.
+No. A shadow is only visible when there is a light source and an object blocking the light.
 Without light, there is no shadow.

 2. What is the psychological meaning of “shadow”?

-In Jungian psychology, the shadow represents the unconscious parts of the personality that one may not acknowledge or accept.
+In Jungian psychology, the shadow represents the unconscious parts of the personality that a person may not acknowledge or accept.

 3. Can “shadow” be used as a verb?